Eschatologue/CM_wiki/docs/class/warlock/broodlord.md

 ***Writhing Tide.*** When you transform or use the *Protect the Hive* feature, you can gain Temporary Hit Points equal to your Warlock level.

-Once you use this feature, you can't use it again until you finish a Long Rest unless you expend a Pact Magic spell slot (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest** unless you expend a Pact Magic spell slot (no action required) to restore your use of it.

 --8<-- "includes/snippets/spells2/lv0-5.md"